AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

 ![](assets/control_panel_add_range6.png)

+>[!NOTE]
+>
-If you are trying to connect your SFTP servers to a new system, you might need to enter new public keys to complete the connection.
+>If you are trying to connect your SFTP servers to a new system, you might need to enter new public keys to complete the connection.
 When adding new IPs, you need to enter new public keys.
-For more on this, see [this section](key-management.md).
+For more on this, see [this section](key-management.md).<!--TO REVIEW-->

 ## IP Allow Listing